Bonds are rapidly taking over the global investment space, as more investors find unlimited investment options in the bonds market.

 Face value, in this case, is the price of the bond when it is first issued.
 Upon the issuance of these bonds, the government is responsible for determining the interest rate (coupon) of the bond based on such factors as the prevailing rates in the marketplace.

 The government will also determine the maturity date of these bonds.

 The bonds market provides multiple types of bonds categorized into three criteria, including the type of issuer, interest rate, and the lifetime of a bond.

 Over the years, the European bonds market has grown spontaneously, with the following types of bonds dominating the UK’s investment space.

 These are the types of bonds issued by the central or federal government.
 Examples of government bonds across the world include the UK Gilts, Australian Treasury Bond.
 GSBG20, U.S Treasuries, Brazilian Government Bonds, and the Government of Canada Bonds.

 Most bonds issued by local governments, such as cities, states, and provinces, also fall under government bonds.

 - Corporate Bonds

 Corporate bonds form the second broadest segment of the bonds marketplace.
-These bonds fall in the category of corporate debt, and corporations issue them in their efforts to raise capital for new ventures or expansion of operations.
+These bonds fall in the category of corporate debt, and corporations issue them to raise capital for new ventures or expand operations.

 Examples include the UK corporate bonds, such as Tesco corporate bonds.
 There are two major types of corporate bonds, namely speculative-grade and investment-grade bonds.
-Speculative-grade bonds, also known as junk bonds, are issued by corporations with a low credit rating and high risk of defaulting.
+Also known as junk bonds, corporations issue speculative-grade bonds with a low credit rating and high risk of defaulting.